espruino/EspruinoDocs/info/Power Consumption.md

 Other sources of Power Draw
 ------------------------

-While the STM32 datasheets suggest that the STM32 in Espruino will actually draw around 30uA in Stop mode, the voltage regulator that is on the board (despite being designed for low current) still draws 80uA, which makes up the majority of the 110uA power draw.
+On the Espruino Board rev 1v3 the voltage regulator draws 80uA, which makes up the majority of the 110uA power draw.
+The rev 1v4 has a much more efficient regulator, which allows a power draw of just 30uA.

+**What follows is not relevant for Espruino Boards rev 1v4 and later**

-The STM32 itself can run from between 2 and 3.6v though, so you may not need a voltage regulator.
+The STM32 itself can run from between 2 and 3.6v, so you may not need a voltage regulator.
 If you need the lowest possible power and you are running from a Lithium Ion/Polymer battery that doesn't exceed 4.3v, you can replace the voltage regulator with a single diode - which will drop the voltage by 0.7v. (bringing the voltage to `5v - 0.7v*2 = 3.6v` when on USB, and `4.2v - 0.7v = 3.5v` maximum when on Li-Ion batteries.

 ![Low power modifications](lowpower.jpg)